otto-de/trackrdrd/trackrdrd/README.rst

 ===========

-The ``trackrdrd`` demon reads from the shared memory log of a running instance of Varnish, collects data relevant to tracking for the Otto project, and forwards the data to ActiveMQ message brokers.
+The ``trackrdrd`` demon reads from the shared memory log of a running instance of Varnish, aggregates data for a request that are relevant to tracking, and forwards the data to a messaging system (such as ActiveMQ or Kafka).

 ``trackrdrd`` reads data from ``VCL_Log`` entries that are displayed in this format by the ``varnishlog`` tool::